AliMuhammadAsad/Bertrands-Paradox/README.md

 ### Contents
 1. **<a href="Comparative Analysis of the Existing Solutions for Bertrands Paradox.pdf">Paper:</a>** The paper was written as the final project to the course ```MATH/PHIL 222 - Paradox and Infinity```.
 The paper was to write a comparative analysis on the existing solutions to Bertrand's Paradox (paradox of our own choosing).
 The course itself relates to paradoxes, mainly related to infinity, in philosophical mathematics.
 2. **<a href="">Presentation:</a>** The presentation was made to present our paper, mainly our findings about the paradox, its existing solutions, and our analysis on those solutions.
 3. **Simulation:** The simulation was made to accompany the presentation, mainly in explaining the paradox and the way the method of selection leads to varying probabilities to the same question.
-It can be accessed <a href="Simulation/index.html" target="_blank">here</a>
+It can be accessed [here](Simulation).

 ### Simulation
 The simulation was made using HTML and JavaScript, for which the credit heavily, and majorly goes to <a href="https://github.com/trbromley/">Tom Bromley</a>.
 The simulation looks like this: